musictopia2/NewTestament5DayReadingProgram/README.md

  If its Saturday or Sunday, will display a different message

  #Version 2
- * will actually show the reading but still for a mock date using the new king james version of the bible
+ * will actually show the reading but still for a mock date using the new king james version of the bible (Done)

  #Version 3
  * will allow somebody to change translation